 Get your preschooler to balance on one foot for as long as possible.
 You can do this anywhere, even line at the store.
 If you're out for a walk, encourage galloping, skipping, running, and jumping.

 As your child gets older you can make games more challenging.
 Consider setting up an obstacle course where your child can maneuver a bike in and around objects.
 You can even let your child dig holes in the back yard or at the beach, just fill it in when they are done to avoid injuries.

 Fine motor development involves improving skills that use the small muscles.
 Activities such as grasping, drawing, cutting, gluing, manipulating, and pointing promotes fine motor development.
 Improved eye-hand coordination becomes more refined as the child gains more control of their small muscles.

 Infants can learn to hold small blocks in their hands, or use plastic bowls as play toys.
 Help your infant use their fingers to point at objects.

 Toddlers can begin to draw and build.
 They can put pea-sized drops of toothpaste on their toothbrush.
 Allow your child to start using a fork and spoon at mealtime.
 You can start making art projects together by allowing your child to cut scrap paper with safe scissors.

 Preschoolers should be learning how to dress.
 They can master the fine art of snaps and buttons on clothes.
 Play a balloon game to see who can keep the balloon in the air the longest.
 This helps develop hand-eye coordination.
 Art projects can be ramped up by letting your child use crayons or safe markers to draw and color.

 As your child gets older, increase their responsibilities by allowing them to set the table for dinner.
 If you are feeling rushed or need a few minutes to get something done, give your child a puzzle to work on.

 Babies and toddlers should learn from play, not screens.
-American Academy of Pediatrics Healthy Children website.
-Available at: http://www.healthychildren.org/English/news/Pages/Babies-and-Toddlers-Should-Learn-from-Play-Not-Screens.aspx.
+Healthy Children—American Academy of Pediatrics website.
+Available at: https://www.healthychildren.org/English/news/Pages/Babies-and-Toddlers-Should-Learn-from-Play-Not-Screens.aspx.
 Updated October 18, 2011.
-Accessed July 22, 2015.
+Accessed July 10, 2017.